josephdominguez/weatherman/README.md

 ## Description

-[TheWeatherman](https://theweatherman.cc/) recreates the iconic interface of the Weather Channel's WeatherStar 4000 as a modern full stack web application. `weatherman` allows users to view realtime weather forecasts by their ZIP code.
+[TheWeatherman](https://theweatherman.cc/) recreates the iconic interface of the Weather Channel's WeatherStar 4000 as a modern full stack web application. `weatherman` allows users to view real-time weather forecasts by their ZIP code.
 Users can view a complete forecast or navigate to individual parts of the forecast.

 ## Features